 One readily can see the sheer folly of the lawless-grace message.
 By teaching that when we “accept Christ” there no longer is a need for moral transformation, we hinder people from continuing on the path of victory to which they have been appointed.

 The fact that the saints, whose home is the new Jerusalem, shall reign for eternity acknowledges that the people on the new earth will need continual supervision.

-In order to be healed and have eternal life the citizens of the new earth will have to enter through the gates into the new Jerusalem.
-In order to enter through the gates into the new Jerusalem they first will have to be reconciled to God in their behavior.
+In order to be healed and have eternal life, the citizens of the new earth must enter through the gates into the new Jerusalem.
+In order to enter through the gates into the new Jerusalem, they first must be reconciled to God in their behavior.

-Now it all makes perfect sense, and we do not have to force that piece into the jigsaw puzzle.
+Now it all makes perfect sense, and we do not need to force that piece into the jigsaw puzzle.
 It just fits there naturally.

 “As the new heavens and the new earth that I make will endure before me,” declares the Lord, “so will your name and descendants endure.
 From one New Moon to another and from one Sabbath to another, all mankind will come and bow down before me,” says the Lord.
 “And they will go out and look upon the dead bodies of those who rebelled against me; their worm will not die, nor will their fire be quenched, and they will be loathsome to all mankind.”

-In some ways it is like today, isn’t it.
-Not such a big change after all.
+In some ways it is like today, isn’t it?
+It’s not such a big change after all.
 We understand then that our desire to “accept Christ” so we can go to Heaven to live forever is understandable but is not scriptural.
 The major issue is, as it always has been with the Lord, righteousness of behavior.